damies13/rfswarm/Doc/configuration_files_manager.md

 ### [Script Defaults]
 In this section heading you will find the global scenario settings that are applied to all settings.
 This section header is **not visible in the scenario file by default**, as it contains the global settings for the Manager and will appear if the default global settings are changed in any way.
-For more information about settings under this section heading follow: [rfswarm Manager](rfswarm_manager.md#scenario-settings)
+For more information about settings under this section heading follow: [rfswarm Manager: scenario settings](rfswarm_manager.md#scenario-settings)

 #### Result Name Mode
 This setting defines response times named in the test results.